Resinchem/3D-LED-Clock/stl/README.md

 - Supports: No*
 (\*Except for the Control Enclosure, which used supports touching buildplate)

+#### See [ResinChem Tech Blog](https://resinchemtech.blogspot.com/2021/02/3d-printed-clock-scoreboard-and-more.html) for complete build details, parts list, wiring schematics and more.

 All .stl files original design, except for ButtonCase.stl and ControlEnclosure, by Leon van den Beukel.